April 27, 2015

 As one entrepreneur commented: “You need to push yourself until you win.
 This is why I work daily.
 I love it, and I will outlast everybody else.”

 Which trait do you think is most important for successful startup founders?
-Cast your vote and (if you select Other), tell us in the comments what you think:
+Tell us in the comments what you think.

 Image credit: Flickr / Sip Khoon Tan / CC BY-SA 2.0 (cropped)